Succinct data structure: Succinct hash tables

-A null-terminated string (C string) takes Z + 1 space, and is thus implicit.
+Other examples

 A string with an arbitrary length (Pascal string) takes Z + log(Z) space, and is thus succinct.
 If there is a maximum length – which is the case in practice, since 232 = 4 GiB of data is a very long string, and 264 = 16 EiB of data is larger than any string in practice – then a string with a length is also implicit, taking Z + k space, where k is the number of data to represent the maximum length (e.g., 64 bits).

 When a sequence of variable-length items (such as strings) needs to be encoded, there are various possibilities.
 A direct approach is to store a length and an item in each record – these can then be placed one after another.
 This allows efficient next, but not finding the kth item.
 An alternative is to place the items in order with a delimiter (e.g., null-terminated string).
 This uses a delimiter instead of a length, and is substantially slower, since the entire sequence must be scanned for delimiters.
 Both of these are space-efficient.
 An alternative approach is out-of-band separation: the items can simply be placed one after another, with no delimiters.
 Item bounds can then be stored as a sequence of length, or better, offsets into this sequence.
 Alternatively, a separate binary string consisting of 1s in the positions where an item begins, and 0s everywhere else is encoded along with it.
 Given this string, the $select$ function can quickly determine where each item begins, given its index.
 This is compact but not succinct, as it takes 2Z space, which is O(Z).